IATAdatathon/Athens19/data/README.md

 ## Tweets
-__IMPORTANT DISCLAIMER:__ This data set contains text and images directly extracted and available from Twitter.
-The content of these post does not reflect IATA's opinion or position in any matter.
-Therefore IATA declines any responsibility for any obscene or innappropiate content included in this dataset.
+__IMPORTANT DISCLAIMER:__ __The information contained in this data set has been posted by independent individuals or companies on publicly available Twitter pages.
+IATA makes no representations or warranties concerning the accuracy of the information posted.__

 __File(s):__<br>
 * [Google Drive](https://drive.google.com/drive/folders/170Fp1eqXnptDao1Lwd5LRZVRZ-H5ryEu?usp=sharing)<br>